Christmas is the Christian celebration of the birth of Jesus and thus the incarnation of God.

 The latter is increasingly competing with the Christ Child and Santa Claus as the bringer of gifts to children in many regions.

 Many countries associate other customs of their own with Christmas.

 It is impossible to imagine our society without Christmas.
 Yet commercialism has long since come to the fore.

-Advent and Christmas are the strongest weeks of the year for retailers and wholesalers.
+Advent and Christmas are the busiest weeks of the year for retailers and wholesalers.

-By the end of September, Christmas calendars, Christmas cookies and the first Santas are already on supermarket shelves.
+Christmas calendars, Christmas cookies and the first Santas are already on supermarket shelves by the end of September.

 At the end of November, the consumer temples and shopping streets of the city centres are decorated.

 Everywhere Christmas markets tempt with Christmas decorations, mulled wine and typical specialities.

 Christmas traditions from around the world I

 Christmas markets in Frankfurt and RheinMain